 People and Lifestyle

-Bhutanese people live a unique life based on their religious beliefs and practicing traditional rituals in their day-to-day lives.
+Bhutanese people live a unique life based on their religious beliefs and practise traditional rituals in their day-to-day lives.
 While touring in the valleys, you can find traditional houses and people dressed in traditional clothes.
 Once the trekking trail takes you further, you only get to see few settlements, most of which are minimalistic winter homes of yak herders.
 Yaks and horses are used by these people to carry their goods from one place to another where other means of transportation are not possible.